 In some sections there are Korean cultural insights and ‘reality checks‘ that show my opinion on these rules and how strictly they’re followed.
 I hope you’ll find them useful.

 Now, here are the 35 tips that will teach you how to avoid being rude, how to follow Korean etiquette rules, how to show good manners, and how to make a good impression in Korea.
-Afterwards, there’s a short guide to Korean culture and how it has shaped Korean etiquette.
-Be sure to keep reading to the end.
+Afterwards, there’s a guide to Korean culture and how it has shaped Korean etiquette.
+Be sure to read to the end.

 I’m not Korean, nor have I formally studied Korean etiquette or culture in a professional manner.
 If there are any mistakes, I apologise and will correct them.
 The insights shared here are from what I’ve personally experienced from living in Korea since 2015, what I’ve learnt about from Koreans, and what I’ve researched from other sources.